20 books that are essential reading this Pride Month | CNN Underscored

 ‘Fairest’ by Meredith Talusan (starting at $11.99; amazon.com)

-In this coming-of-age memoir, Talusan’s writes of her extraordinary life — from being raised in the Philippines with albinism to immigrating to America, being seen as white, attending Harvard and transitioning to a woman.
+In this coming-of-age memoir, Talusan writes of her extraordinary life — from being raised in the Philippines with albinism to immigrating to America, being seen as white, attending Harvard and transitioning to a woman.
 Gender, race, identity, love, art.
 It’s no wonder Talusan’s book is a finalist for the 2021 Lambda Literary Award for Transgender Nonfiction.

-’Redefining Realness: My Path To Womanhood, Identity, Love & So Much More’ by Janet Mock (starting at $1.99; amazon.com)
+‘Redefining Realness: My Path to Womanhood, Identity, Love & So Much More’ by Janet Mock (starting at $1.99; amazon.com)

 Mock’s 2014 bestselling memoir offers an inspirational and honest look at her story of growing up transgender, poor and multiracial.
-The advocate, writer and TV host shares her story of coping with a drug-addicted father, sexual abuse and prostitution, as well as her transition and the family and friends who not only accepted her, but embraced her and the woman she was becoming.
+The advocate, writer and TV host shares her story of coping with a drug-addicted father, sexual abuse and prostitution, as well as her transition and the family and friends who not only accepted her but embraced her and the woman she was becoming.

 ‘Giovanni’s Room’ by James Baldwin (starting at $9.59; amazon.com)

-Set in 1950s Paris, Baldwin’s controversial 1956 novel follows American expat David who begins a relationship with Italian bartender Giovanni while his fiance, Hella, is away.
+Set in 1950s Paris, Baldwin’s controversial 1956 novel follows American expat David who begins a relationship with Italian bartender Giovanni while his fiancée, Hella, is away.
 Sexuality, identity, masculinity and concealment are all themes that make this a gay literature classic.

 ‘The Stonewall Reader’ edited by the New York Public Library (starting at $9.99; amazon.com)